Public Health Nurses and Screening

 Public Health Nurses are registered nurses who work with children, young people and their families/whānau to promote health and provide support to enhance well-being.

 This is a regional service covering Rotorua, Taupō and Tūrangi.
-The service includes Public Health Nurses, Vision Hearing Technicians, Outreach Immunisation, the B4 School team, Lakes DHB District Immunisation Facilitator and the Mobile Ear Van Clinic.
+The service includes Public Health Nurses, Vision Hearing Technicians, Outreach Immunisation, the B4 School team, Te Whatu Ora Lakes Immunisation Facilitator and the Mobile Ear Van Clinic.

 What we offer?